Today you are going to learn how to last longer in bed, get harder erections and get rid of premature ejaculation.

-The easier it is to stop this flow, the stronger your muscles are.
-This technique is very useful for identifying the exact muscles you need to work out, but exercising them in this way is not ideal.
+WARNING: This technique is very useful for identifying the exact muscles you need to work out, but exercising them in this way is not ideal.

 You should do this particular exercise no more than once a week to ensure you are exercising the right muscle group, but doing it more than that can cause other urinary issues.

-c) Sit or lie down and use a hand mirror to get a good view of your testicles/underside of your penis.
+Technique 2 - Sit or lie down and use a hand mirror to get a good view of your testicles/underside of your penis.